1990 United Kingdom local elections

-Local elections were held in the United Kingdom on 3 May 1990.
+The 1990 United Kingdom local elections were held on Thursday 3 May 1990.
 They were the last local elections held before the resignation of Prime Minister Margaret Thatcher in November 1990.

-The main opposition Labour Party gained 284 seats, bringing their number of councillors to 8,920 - their highest since 1981.
+The main opposition Labour Party gained 284 seats, bringing their number of councillors to 8,920, their highest since 1981.
 Their projected share of the vote was 44%, an increase of 2% from 1989.

 The governing Conservative Party lost 222 seats, leaving them with 9,020 councillors.
 Their share of the vote was projected to be 33%, a fall of 3% from the previous year.
 This mounted further pressure on the government of Margaret Thatcher, which had been declining for a year following the introduction of the controversial poll tax, and was a major boost for opposition leader Neil Kinnock, whose Labour Party was enjoying a wide lead in the opinion polls with a general election no more than two years away.

 The Liberal Democrats lost 78 seats and had 3,265 councillors after the elections.
 Their projected share of the vote was 17%.